Battle of Warsaw (1831): Battle plans

 Although initially Paskevich opposed the idea of an all-out assault of the city, the actions of Ramorino and Łubieński forced his hand.
 His force was low on provisions and supplies: by early September the main Russian force had only 5 days' worth of food and horse fodder.
 On 28 August Paskevich accepted some of his generals' advice, and ordered preparations for a general attack.
 After several days of quarrels within the Russian staff, it was decided on 4 September that the main thrust should be aimed at the strongest Polish positions behind the suburb of Wola.
 The assault was to focus on the central rampart in Wola, Fort 56, and the surrounding fortifications.
 The Russian I Infantry Corps was to storm Fort 57 and continue towards Forts 56 and 58.
 The II Infantry Corps was to focus on nearby Forts 54 and 55.
 Other sectors of the front were to be only lightly pressed by diversionary attacks.
 Paskevich probably did not want to enter Warsaw and counted on the Polish defenders to abandon the city or surrender once the outer ring of defences was pierced and the city centre was threatened with fire.

 The Polish plan was based on fixed defence of the front line, with the forces under Umiński and Dembiński behind the second line of defences and acting as a mobile reserve, together with divisional artillery and cavalry.
-Umiński's Corps was to cover the southern sector of the front, a line of approximately 7.1 km from road to Puławy, through the road towards Kraków, to the line connecting Fort 18 and Fort 74.
+Umiński's Corps was to cover the southern sector of the front, a line of approximately 7.1 km from the road to Puławy, through the road towards Kraków, to the line connecting Fort 18 and Fort 74.
 Forces under Dembiński were to defend the western and northern sector, along a line of 9.6 km running from Redoubt 54 to the suburb of Marymont.
 Most of the Polish forces were in the southern part of the city, as the Polish headquarters incorrectly assumed that the Russians would attack the weakest part of the defences, around Królikarnia, the suburbs of Mokotów and Czerniaków.